-Crack sealing is a preventive road maintainance technique whereby cracks in the road surfacing are sealed to prevent water from infiltrating into the underlying pavement layers.
+Crack sealing is a preventive road maintenance technique whereby crack in the road surfacing are sealed to prevent water from infiltrating into the underlying pavement layers.
 The water, once in the pavement structure, can cause early failure of road pavement in a number of ways;

 - i.
-It can stripping of the bitumen from the aggregates, decreasing strength of the bituminous mixture. - ii.
+It can strip of the bitumen from the aggregates, decreasing strength of the bituminous mixture. - ii.
 Forces from passing traffic will exert hydraulic pressure in the water trapped inside the cracks.
 The pressure will then be transmitted to the sound areas and break them open. - iii.
-It can weaken the road base and sub base and eventually the subgrade.
-This will result in increased deflections and accelerating deterioration of the surface due to development of more and wider cracks, depressions and potholes.
+It can weaken the road base and sub base and eventually the subgrades. will result in increased This deflections and accelerating deterioration of the surface due to development of more and wider cracks, depressions and potholes.
 This will ultimately lead to failure and the need reconstruction.

-There are many crack sealing material in the market, each with distinct characteristics.
+There are many crack sealing materials in the market, each with distinct characteristics.
 The principal material types are;

-- Cold-applied polymer modified bitumen emulsion, - ii.
+- i.
+Cold-applied polymer modified bitumen emulsion, - ii.
 Hot-applied polymer modified bitumen, and - iii.
 Chemically cured thermosetting materials.

-The best candidates for crack sealing are relatively new pavement that are begining to from cracks, with crack width greater than 3 mm.
+The best candidates for crack sealing are relatively new pavement that is beginning to form cracks, with crack width greater than 3 mm.